 Seven ways to beat arthritis pain and get started on your exercise program:

 1. Try to choose a type of exercise, or an exercise program, that you enjoy.
 It will be much easier to stick to the program if you like what you are doing.
-Most types of activities are helpful for people living with arthritis, so feel free to do your favourite things such as walking, swimming, golfing, or gardening.
-Exercise doesn't have to be strenuous or boring to be good for you.
+Most types of activities are helpful for people Healthy Living with arthritis, so feel free to do your favourite things such as walking, swimming, golfing, or gardening.
+Exercise doesn’t have to be strenuous or boring to be good for you.

 2. Community centres can be a terrific resource.
 Flip through the lists of classes offered at your local community or aquatic centre to find activities that best suit your interests and physical abilities.